Good credit history is way more important than many people think.

 1. Create an accurate business profile

 Banks and lenders do not offer business loans to businesses that are don’t have an actual business structure, so try to incorporate it as an LLC (Limited Liability Company).
+You can also research the differences between LLC vs S-Corp that will help you make a better decision.
 What this will do is separate your business from yourself: 2 very different entities.

 Besides, in case of a dispute with wrong credentials on your profile might result in legal actions against you (and not your business, which will only mean trouble).